InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

             result = func.apply(context, args);
             if (!timeout) context = args = null;
         } else if (!timeout && options.trailing !== false) {
-            // Judgment if timer and trailing are set
+            // Judgment whether timer and trailing are set
-            // Turn on a timer if not set
             // And you can't set leading and trailing at the same time timeout = setTimeout(later, remaining);
         }